waoai/human-website-scraper/README.md

 # Dependencies

 # Usage details
-   '''shell session
+   '''shell

-   > workaroundaround-job-scraper login <PROVIDE .txt file with API key>
+    a@a workaroundaround-job-scraper login <PROVIDE .txt file with API key>

     # Successfully Logged in!
     OR
     # Key not recognized...
-  > workaround-job-scraper scrape urls.txt <provide -n flag for enabling notification when task is complete>
+    workaround-job-scraper scrape urls.txt <provide -n flag for enabling notification when task is complete>
     #Our workers have strated scraping for you!
 Run workaround-job-scraper status to see job status
-  > workaround-job-scraper submit urls.txt -d
+   workaround-job-scraper submit urls.txt -d
+  '''